xdmushui/partner-center-sdk/develop/get-customer-agreement-metadata.md

 ---
 title: Get agreement metadata for the Microsoft Customer Agreement
-description: This topic explains how to get agreement metadata for Microsoft Customer Agreement. ms.date: 8/29/2019 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk
+description: This article explains how to get agreement metadata for Microsoft Customer Agreement. ms.date: 8/29/2019 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk